Celebrate Independence Day with these FREE July 4th printable activities & glow in the dark sensory bottles!

 As you can see in the photo, this is a great time to talk about the science of sensory bottles -- you can see the glitter falls to the bottom (it's more dense than water) and the oil floats on the top.

-If you want to teach your kids more about density, be sure to try out this hands-on physics and food experiment!
+If you want to teach your kids more about density, be sure to try out this hands-on Summer Science experiement: physics & food!

 Bonus: more science!
 Kids can watch the food coloring as it moves through the oil and water.
-So is it more dense or less dense?
+Ask them questions like: Is it more dense or less dense?
 Does is mix with BOTH water and oil or just the water?

 Science is pretty cool ;)